Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Introduction

-Motivated by these theoretical and practical concerns, we provide the first algorithms for episodic SSP problems with LFA.
-More generally, we present the first statistically/computationally efficient LFA algorithm that produces stationary policies (see Table \ref{tabSummary}).
-Our contributions are as follows: \begin{itemize}[leftmargin=10pt,itemsep=0pt,topsep=0pt] \item \textit{Optimistic approximate fixed points (OAFPs):} In Section \ref{secOAFP}, we show that under the LFA assumption, the optimal policy in an SSP can be computed from the fixed point of a $d$-dimensional version of the Bellman operator, denoted $G_d$ below (see Proposition \ref{propFeatureBellman}).
-This is a simple observation, but it leads to a nontrivial definition of optimistic approximate fixed points (OAFPs, see Definition \ref{defnOAFP}).
-Roughly speaking, OAFPs are $d$-dimensional vectors that have small Bellman error with respect to an operator $\hat{G}_t$ that we interpret as an optimistic approximation of $G_d$.
-The operator $\hat{G}_t$ is fully data-driven, so in principle, OAFPs can be computed online after observing SSP trajectories.
+{\bf Contributions:} Motivated by these theoretical and practical concerns, we provide the first algorithm for episodic SSP with LFA.
+More generally, this is the first statistically and computationally efficient LFA algorithm that uses stationary policies (in any setting).
+In more detail, our contributions are as follows: \begin{itemize}[leftmargin=*,align=left,itemsep=0pt,topsep=0pt] \item \textit{Optimistic approximate fixed points (OAFPs):} In Section \ref{secOAFP}, we show that under the LFA assumption, the optimal policy in an SSP can be computed from the fixed point of a $d$-dimensional Bellman operator, denoted by $G$ (see Proposition \ref{propFeatureBellman}).
+This is a simple observation, but it leads to an important definition of OAFPs (see Definition \ref{defnOAFP}).
+Roughly, these are $d$-dimensional vectors that have small Bellman error with respect to a data-driven operator $\hat{G}_t$ that we interpret as an optimistic approximation of $G$.

-\item \textit{Regret bound with OAFP oracle:} In Section \ref{secRegret}, we assume access to a black box oracle that computes OAFPs from trajectories and propose Algorithm \ref{algMain}, which uses the oracle to update its policy.
-When all policies are proper (see Assumption \ref{assSSPreg}), we show Algorithm \ref{algMain} incurs $\tilde{O} ( \sqrt{ B_\star^3 d^3 K / c_{min} } )$ regret (see Theorem \ref{thmRegret}), where $B_\star$ is a known upper bound on the optimal cost-to-go and $c_{min}$ is the minimal cost for non-goal state-action pairs.
-Theorem \ref{thmRegret} additionally establishes $K^{3/4}$ regret for (suboptimal) algorithmic parameters used in Section \ref{secOracle}.
-Algorithm \ref{algMain} is thus statistically efficient, and its computational efficiency is determined by the oracle's complexity (see Remark \ref{remComp}).
+\item \textit{Regret bound with oracle:} In Section \ref{secRegret}, we assume access to an oracle that computes OAFPs from trajectories and propose Algorithm \ref{algMain}, which uses the oracle to update its policy.
+When the LFA assumption holds, the minimal cost for non-goal states $c_{min}$ is positive, and a proper policy exists (see Assumptions \ref{assSSPreg}-\ref{assSSPlin}), Theorem \ref{thmRegret} shows Algorithm \ref{algMain} achieves sublinear regret, with the exponent determined by the oracle's quality ($\sqrt{K}$ in the best case -- see Corollary \ref{corBestCase}).
+This reduces the problem of regret minimization to that of finding OAFPs (which exist with high probability, by the same theorem).